kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Intact tubular function
 	E. Acute glomerular disease

-#### Answer: ?
+#### Answer: E. Acute glomerular disease - ?

 ### Q2.110
-Five days after coronary artery bypass surgery (CABG) a patient developed hyperkalaemia as a result of taking a potassium supplement and spironolactone.
+Five days after coronary artery bypass surgery (CABG) a patient developed hyPERkalaemia as a result of taking a potassium supplement and spironolactone.

 Which of the following therapies will be ineffective in treating hyperkalaemia in this patient?